Best Valorant Players in 2026: The Top 10 Pros Dominating Right Now

 If you’re looking for a consistent player, trent’s name should pop up in your head.
 Despite holding a relatively low profile, trent has consistently been one of the best players in the world throughout 2025, and now, in 2026 too.

 People called him a “Tejo Merchant” and thought he would drop off after the agent got nerfed.
 However, he’s proving everyone wrong this year.
-He’s G2’s highest-rated player and a top three performer at VCT Masters Santiago.
+He’s G2’s highest-rated player and a top three performer at Valorant Masters Santiago.

-Tejo isn’t the reason for his rise to the top — it’s time we admit he’s just a really good player.
+Tejo isn’t the reason for his rise to the top.
+It’s time we admit he’s just a really good player.

 #1 Martin “marteen” Pátek